 If not handled properly, an affirmative defense could be the end of a personal injury claim.
 That is why it is very important to hire an attorney to deal with any defenses that might be raised.

-It is critical that an individual hire a Louisville injury lawyer to help with the claim.
+It is critical that an individual hire a Louisville personal injury lawyer to help with the claim.
 Personal injury lawyers are trained to handle claims; they work on them every day.
 There are so many complicated aspects of insurance law, the statute of limitations, and affirmative defenses that you need a professional on your side to navigate through the issues.

 A personal injury lawyer has many ways to get around affirmative defenses.
 The best thing the injured party can do to help them is to see an attorney immediately after they suspect they have a claim.
 One of the largest affirmative defenses is the statute of limitations and if an individual breaches the statute of limitations, there is really not much an attorney can do for you.